robertop/chaperone4php/readme.md

 platforms; it may also work on MS Windows.

 #Installation#
-backend_project can be easily installed via Composer; just add a new require and run composer install.
+Chaperone4php can be easily installed via Composer; just add a new require and run composer install.

 ``
 {
     "require": {
-        "robertop/backend_project": "*"
+        "robertop/chaperone4php": "*"
     }
 }
 ``

 #FAQ#
 1. I already use the Symfony Console.
-Why should I use backend_project?
+Why should I use Chaperone4php?
-   Symfony is tailored for web applications, while backend_project is tailored for background processes. backend_project provides many features helpful for writing background processes that Symfony does not.
+   Symfony is tailored for web applications, while Chaperone4php is tailored for background processes.
+Chaperone4php provides many features helpful for writing background processes that Symfony does not.

-2. How difficult is it to integrate backend_project into my existing scripts? backend_project is not an application container of any sort; it has no bootstrapping other than requiring an autoloader which is already provided by Composer.
+2. How difficult is it to integrate Chaperone4php into my existing scripts?
+   Chaperone4php is not an application container of any sort; it has no bootstrapping other than requiring an autoloader which is already provided by Composer.
 Just start using the provided objects as desired!
-You can integrate as much or as little of backend_project into your apps as you desire.
+You can integrate as much or as little of Chaperone4php into your apps as you desire.